mtarunpr/hashLR/README.md

 # HashLR: Hash Layout Randomization

+An improvement over address space layout randomization (ASLR) that shuffles the layout of basic blocks in the text section of an executable binary file instead of using a fixed offset.
+This makes it harder for attackers to predict the location of code in memory.
+Unlike previous attempts at using lookup tables to implement this shuffling, HashLR uses a hash function to perform the shuffling at runtime without the need for memory access.

+## Usage

-In the LLVM project repo, to compile LLVM with the additional X86HashLR pass:
+In the [LLVM project repo](https://github.com/mtarunpr/llvm-project), to compile LLVM with the additional X86HashLR pass:

 ```bash
 cmake -S llvm -B build -G Ninja -DCMAKE_BUILD_TYPE=Release -DLLVM_TARGETS_TO_BUILD=X86